DMcP89/tinycare-tui/README.md

 - [x] Write installation guide
 - [x] Write configuration guide
 - [x] Fix time display on commits to adjust to timezone
+- [ ] Update github integration to include events from user's orgs

 ## About